cran-task-views/NetworkAnalysis/NetworkAnalysis.md

 - `r pkg("tnet")` includes functions for analyzing two-mode, weighted, and longitudinal networks.

-- `r pkg("incidentally")` implements methods to generate incidence matrices as described in Neal (2022).
+- `r pkg("incidentally")` implements methods to generate two-mode networks consistent with a given one-mode network.

+- `r pkg("ergm.multi")` is a set of extensions to `r pkg("ergm")` for modeling multilayer and multimode networks, as well as samples of networks.

 ### Dynamic networks